 Their primary use, as a result, has been determined as ratters.
 So, middle age Europe fully utilized this ability to keep away from the rodents.

 Contemporary Affenpinschers have received much acclamation as lap dogs, companions and inclusive pets.
-The earliest recorded Affenpinschers are known to have existence in the 19th century.
+The earliest recorded Affenpinschers are known to have an existence in the 19th century.
 But it is supposed that they have been around since the 17th century.

 However, their little size does not necessarily reflect their immense courage.
 A larger than size attitude drives their personality.
 Large dog ancestry gives them this quality.

-On top that, they possess enough bravery to take on an enemy several times bigger.
+On top of that, they possess enough bravery to take on an enemy several times bigger.
 Affenpinschers are very much inclined to remain vigilant.
 They are good as a security alarm but not as a protector.

 Of course, this energetic fella makes a wonderful travel companion.
-His clownish activities along with curious mind will blow away all your fatigue.
+His clownish activities along with his curious mind will blow away all your fatigue.
 Moreover, he can take in a changed circumstance better than the other breeds.
 The Affenpinscher is sure to entertain you and secure your surroundings from tiny threats.